I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Life and Death

 Following her trial, Joy Jeannine Davis Aylor was sentenced to life in prison with eligibility for parole.
 Her first opportunity was in March 2011, and that request was denied.
-Her next eligibility date is unknown at this time.
+She was also denied parole in 2017.
+Her next eligibility date is in 2022.
 She remains incarcerated at the Mountain View women’s prison in Gatesville, Texas.

-William Matthews also received a life sentence and will be eligible for parole in February 2013.
+William Matthews also received a life sentence.
+His parole was most recently denied in 2020.
 He is presently incarcerated at Mac Stringfellow prison in Rosharon, Texas.

 Larry Aylor now lives in Culpeper, Virginia, and continues to work as a custom home builder.